 “Aztlán,” wrote Gonzales, “a mythical land of the Aztecs?
 Aztlán an abstract illusion of a Nation?
 Aztlán a common denominator that la gente de La Raza, the mestizo, the Chicano can agree upon is not based on a phantasma of romantic delusions.
 It is conceived on the foundations of history and the reality of its existence can and will be proven by law; not a law based on political courts of injustice and cold Anglo legalities, but based on human fact and historical inheritance.”

 The public pool at Columbus Park in Denver’s Northside neighborhood was the place to be in the summer of 1971.
-A place where young people rode the wave of Chicano pride—where la Raza (the community) gathered for “splash-ins,” hung out, networked for jobs and forged cultural and political identities.
-What outwardly resembled a cool refuge on hot summer days signified a social inflection point—Mexican-Americans finally had a place to call their own.
+A place where young people could ride the wave of Chicano pride—where la Raza (the community) gathered for “splash-ins,” hung out, networked for jobs, and forged cultural and political identities.
+What outwardly resembled a cool refuge on hot summer days signified a social inflection point: Mexican-Americans finally had a place to call their own.
 It seemed only fitting that those who gave Columbus Park vitality and meaning should rename it La Raza Park.

 Ten years later, a crowd gathered at La Raza to commemorate the anniversary of the park’s renaming.
 They were waiting to see Corky Gonzales, the Denver-born featherweight boxing legend and founder of the national Chicano movement Crusade for Justice, who was scheduled to attend.
 The day Ruben Salazar was killed, Gonzalez had been laying low in an East LA hotel near the Chicano Moratorium demonstration—barely evading police by huddling in the back of an innocuous flatbed truck as cops searched the area.